JrVillabona/space-and-beyond-automated/README.md

 ## Features with their respective scenarios:

-1. As an Space beyond user
-   I fill out the form
-   In order to complete the checkout
+1. As an Space beyond user, I fill out the form, In order to complete the checkout

    - Scenario: Complete the checkout

 **CompleteCheckout.feature**

-2. As an Space beyond user
-   I want to search with different filters
-   In order to book a destination properly
+2. As an Space beyond user, I want to search with different filters, In order to book a destination properly

    - Scenario: Make a search
    - Scenario: Filter by Launch, Planet color and Price